ForMyDreamsLetsGo/Algorithms-DAA-CPP/README.md

 # Algorithms-DAA-CPP
 a repository of original programs written by me.
-These contain C++ programs for commonly taught algorithms in a Design and Analysis of Algorithms course
+These contain C++ programs for commonly taught algorithms in a Design and Analysis of Algorithms course .
+The programs use C++11 and are tested to work correctly on compilers supporting c++17 (My compiler was "g++ (Rev1, Built by MSYS2 project) 11.3.0")
+These programs make heavy use of C++ STL and don't use custom classes or manual memory management i.e. they use the "good,modern,standard & recommended" approach.
+No particular design strategy has been followed as they are made for college submission purposes.
+All the programs require text file input in command line while running. sample files have been provided for reference about the kind of files are accepted.
+It is assumed that the user understands which algorithm requires which kind of input Files. any modifications, suggestions, documentation, or addition of new algorithms for completness are always welcome .
+New submissions are expected to follow the design policy or a better one than existing ones as much as possible.(Well they must not atleast be copy/paste programs one can find anywhere)